dkackman/swap-utils/README.md

   -w, --host string                      The chia daemon host.
                                          (localhost)
   -s, --port number                      The chia daemon port.
-(55400) -k, --key_path string                  The path to the wallet private key.
+(55400) -k, --key_path string                  The path to the daemon private key.
-  -c, --cert_path string                 The path to the wallet certificate.
+  -c, --cert_path string                 The path to the daemon certificate.
   -f, --wallet_fingerprints number[]     Optional list of wallet fingerprints to
                                          use.
   -a, --tibet_api_uri string             The root uri of the tibet api
   -i, --tibet_analytics_api_uri string   The root uri of the tibet analytics
                                          api
-  -t, --timeout_seconds number           The timeout in seconds for the wallet
+  -t, --timeout_seconds number           The timeout in seconds for the daemon
                                          connection.
   -j, --json                             Return results as json.
   -h, --help                             Display this usage guide.